6 Minute Read

 - How do you feel about donating your body or organs after your death?

-If you have a special medical condition, you’ll also want to include your choices for other procedures.
+If you have a special medical condition, you’ll also want to include your choices for other procedures in the living will document too.

 When Does a Living Will Go Into Effect?